Jer1911/Portfolio/PYTHON/README.txt

 photoducket - That moment when a client informed me that photobucket was holding
               their old photos hostage, I said "I got this.
 Hold my beer."

+SEC - A Handful of python tools I wrote for security class.

 simple_encoder - I'm pretty sure I was bored one day...